plenigo/plenigo_wordpress_plugin/readme.txt

 Creates a checkout button with optional title and optional css class.
 If the product is bought, the button won't e shown and the contents will be shown instead.
-Note: You can use shotcodes and all formating inside the button shortcode
+Note: You can use shortcodes and all formatting inside the button shortcode

 [pl_checkout prod_id="{{PRODUCT ID}}" title="{{BUTTON TITLE}}"
 class="{{CSS CLASS}}"]{{DISPLAY TEXT AFTER PURCHASE}}[/pl_checkout]